Online Workshop with Adama Dicko and Laura Grossmann

 This Workshop is for you if…

 … you live in two worlds and understand the inner struggle this brings.
 It is for you if you know one of these worlds and want to sharpen your sensitivity, increase your ability to work together with people and struggles in very different circumstances.
-The workshop is for you if you are ready to de-center Austrian experiences in the face of ongoing crisis.
+The workshop is for you if you are ready to de-center European experiences in the face of ongoing crisis.

 The Workshop is delivered by…